Category:

 Source: G2

-It’s a lightweight yet capable electronic signature platform that lets you send, sign, and manage contracts without any stress.
+It’s a lightweight yet capable electronic signature solution that lets you send, sign, and manage contracts without any stress.
 It’s good for legal teams that want a clean interface, quick setup, and enough features to handle day-to-day work.

 With Zoho Sign, you can get documents signed from anywhere.
 The platform creates a digital representation of your signature, and every action is logged, so there’s a clear record of the full signing process.